 The recommendations outlined in the Not in My School! framework are a collection of best practices from several of the most recognized programs in use throughout the country.
 Comprehensive approaches such as the Olweus bully prevention program have shown to produce a 50% reduction in bullying behaviors when implemented with full fidelity.
 Additionally, the policies of dozens of school districts as well as recommendations from top bully prevention organizations were evaluated for inclusion in this framework.
 The result has been a multi-tiered prevention model and intervention guidelines for all school staff.

-School bullying contacts for 2020-2021 - Contact these individuals at your school to report bullying
+School bullying contacts for 2022-2023 - Contact these individuals at your school to report bullying.

-Remember each district school has customized posters and brochures available to them.
-Check out the anonymous reporting posters which have been placed in each school.
+Each district school has customized anonymous reporting posters placed in each school.

 View the "Not in My School!" framework for prevention & intervention